Chart Color Schemes

 The level of cultural diversity witnessed in Walkerville was found to be above average when compared nationally for a number of language and cultural background related metrics

-Walkerville's population showed higher cultural diversity than most local markets, with 30.6% born overseas and 24.1% speaking a language other than English at home.
-Christianity was the predominant religion in Walkerville, accounting for 48.1%.
-Hinduism was overrepresented compared to Greater Adelaide, comprising 3.7% versus 4.8%.
+Walkerville exhibited higher cultural diversity than most local areas, with 30.6% of its population born overseas and 24.1% speaking a language other than English at home.
+Christianity was the predominant religion in Walkerville, accounting for 48.1% of the population.
+Notably, Hinduism was overrepresented compared to Greater Adelaide, comprising 3.7% versus 2.8%.

 Frequently Asked Questions - Diversity